kornelski/cargo-deb/README.md

 This is a [Cargo](https://doc.rust-lang.org/cargo/) helper command which automatically creates binary [Debian packages](https://www.debian.org/doc/debian-policy/ch-binary.html) (`.deb`) from Cargo projects.

-> **Note**
+> [!NOTE]
-> Since v2.0.0 the deb package version will have a "-1" suffix.
-You can disable this by adding `--deb-revision=""` flag or `revision = ""` in Cargo metadata.
-The default suffix is for compliance with Debian's packaging standard.
+> cargo-deb uses the [xz2](https://lib.rs/crates/xz2) crate that bundles an old safe version of liblzma 5.2 by the original maintainer, and a simple Cargo-based build script.
+> It is **unaffected** by the CVE-2024-3094.

 ## Installation